-- a checks and balances system has been established for agency wide tracking and clarity of attempted applications; - agency wide instructional sessions were held and a Powerpoint reference tool has been designed and disseminated for staff clarification.: - monthly administrative council dissemination sessions began in April, 2009 to fully communicate grants activities.
+- a checks and balances system has been established for agency wide tracking and clarity of attempted applications; - agency wide instructional sessions were held and a Powerpoint reference tool has been designed and disseminated for staff clarification.; - monthly administrative council dissemination sessions began in April, 2009 to fully communicate grants activities.

-Agency wide expansion from 3 to 48 subscribers of participating districts/subscribers in the Grants CoSer through improved central office outreach via print and electronic media.
-Seven of the forty-eight subscribers participating in both in-district and regional services.
+- Agency wide expansion from 3 to 48 subscribers of participating districts/subscribers in the Grants CoSer through improved central office outreach via print and electronic media.
+Seven of the forty-eight subscribers participating in both in-district and regional services. - Increase in the grant application rate for emerging technologies.